 Create a self-signed certificate for your server, and configure clients to support it

 Yes, we really are saying the exact opposite of what we just said in the section about using self-signed certificates for public traffic.
-But here's why it's okay: for client-server traffic that's isolated inside your organization's private network, you don't need public-level trust that you get with a CA-issued certificate.
+But here's why it's okay: for client-server traffic that's isolated inside your organisation's private network, you don't need public-level trust that you get with a CA-issued certificate.

-Even for your internal traffic, you'll have to configure browsers on each user's computer, iOS devices, and other clients to support the self-signed certificate.
-Otherwise you'll have to tell your users how to deal with the "untrusted site" warning that appears in the browser when they try to connect.
+Even for your internal traffic, you'll have to configure browsers on each user's computer, iOS devices and other clients to support the self-signed certificate.
+Otherwise you'll have to tell your users how to deal with the ‘untrusted site’ warning that appears in the browser when they try to connect.
 Another caveat is that even if you configure clients, you'll need to do it again when the certificate expires and you need to reissue it.

 How to decide which option to use

 When it comes to enabling SSL for internal traffic to Tableau Server, here's our order of preference.
-If the preferred option is impractical for your organization (for example, you have no internal CA), try the next option.
+If the preferred option is impractical for your organisation (for example, you have no internal CA), try the next option.

-Use a self-signed certificate, and configure clients to trust it, or explain to users that it's okay to make an exception for Tableau Server and ignore the "untrusted site" browser message.
+Use a self-signed certificate, and configure clients to trust it, or explain to users that it's okay to make an exception for Tableau Server and ignore the ‘untrusted site’ browser message.